 It’s a trip I went on December with Preferred Hotels, the world’s largest independent hotel brand, representing 750 hotels, resorts and residences across 85 countries.
 However, it’d be equally as beautiful (and a lot less snowy) in summer months.
 Either way, you’ll pass by Lake Geneva, snap photos of the Matterhorn and enjoy all the chocolate and cheese you could dream of!
 What more could you want on a Swiss road trip?!

-Watch the video for a flavour of the trip, then find out more about our awesome Switzerland itinerary…
+Start by watching the video for a flavour of the trip, then find out more about our awesome Switzerland itinerary…

 Best time to visit Switzerland